A10 road (England): City of London

 At its southern end, the A10 begins at a junction with the A3, on the northern bank of the River Thames.
-The A3 runs southbound over London Bridge towards Elephant and Castle, before continuing to Clapham, Kingston upon Thames, Guildford and Portsmouth.
+The A3 runs southbound over London Bridge towards Elephant and Castle, before continuing south-west to Guildford and Portsmouth.
 At the junction the A10 also meets Cannon Street (towards St Pauls Cathedral and Blackfriars), King William Street (towards Bank) and Eastcheap (towards Tower Hill).
 Monument tube station on the Circle and District lines is directly below the junction.
 The Monument to the Great Fire of London is south-east of the junction.

 Running north from the junction, the A10 is carried by Gracechurch Street, Bishopsgate and Norton Folgate.
 Liverpool Street station - the London terminus of the West Anglia Main Line (down to Enfield, Hertford, Stansted Airport and Cambridge) and the Great Eastern Main Line (down to Southend, Chelmsford, Ipswich and Norwich) - sits directly west of the A10 Bishopsgate.
 22 Bishopsgate is the second-tallest building in London, and the tallest within The Square Mile.